ehtesham0337/File-Carving/README.md

   XQN6Y6QIpfofWw857i5DK[...]

-We can decode and split these into two and run `xxd` but we dont find anything.
+We can decode and split these into two and run `xxd` but we don't find anything useful.

 We have to use a program called `Free File Camouflage` to extract a hidden file, `a.out`, from the blob(s) - an ELF.
 Lets run it,
 > `./a.out`